We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 The Right Company and Job for You:

 Getting an offer is wonderful, getting the compensation you want is even better.
-Most important is not making a mistake in the company you chose (and sometimes the hardest to achieve).
+The most important is not making a mistake in the company you chose (and sometimes the hardest to achieve).
 Remember, the interview is not just about getting the job, it is also about you getting the right company (as in, is this a place where you would like to work).

 Seven Points To Evaluate In Your Next Job Interview – What about your questions during an interview?
 Are you asking the right questions and are you getting the right answers?
 So often we forget that we are interviewing the company as well.
 This article can be found on Glassdoor.com and offers some advice on evaluating companies where you are interviewing.